 Head 'em Up!
 Move 'em Out! helps school counselors, mental health professionals, and equine specialists develop strategic partnerships to organize a school equine assisted learning program.
 An 18-week curriculum is provided using the themes: Cowboy Words of Wisdom, Horse Power in TeamWork, and Winning Strides to Resiliency.
 Activities focus on respect, responsibility, friendship, communication, problem solving, managing stress, and having a positive outlook.
 Evaluation techniques, handouts, and tips for a successful program are provided.

 Susan is a Licensed Professional Counselor and a Certified Professional Counselor Supervisor.
 She was an elementary counselor for 30+ years and an avid horsewoman since early childhood.
 Susan is Eagala certified and fulfills the role of Mental Health professional in Eagala model sessions.

-Dustin is a 17 year old Tennessee Walking Horse who loves to play and have fun.
-He has a particular liking for harp music!
+Dustin is a 21 year old Tennessee Walking Horse who loves to play and have fun.
+He has a particular liking for harp music.

 Nick is a 25+ year Shetland/Halflinger.
 He has been described as "the best pony in the world."
 He is intuitive and often shows clients the solutions to their problems.
 Kids particularly love Nick because of his size.

-Duck is a 31 year old Tennessee Walker who has a long show career.
+Duck was a 33 year old Tennessee Walker who had a long show career.
 In addition to showing, he was Susan's favorite trail horse because of his size and his enthusiasm for adventure.
 He passed away February 12, 2020, and will be missed for a long time.